Canardoux/flutter_sound/doc/codec.md

 ## Raw PCM and Wave files

 Raw PCM is not an audio format.
 Raw PCM files store the raw data without any envelope.
 A simple way for playing a Raw PCM file, is to add a `Wave` header in front of the data before playing it.
 To do that, the helper verb `pcmToWave()` is convenient.
 You can also call directely the `startPlayer()` verb.
-If you do that, do not forget to provide the `sampleRate` parameter.
+If you do that, do not forget to provide the `sampleRate` and `nbChannels` parameters.

 **A Wave file is just PCM data in a specific file format**.

 The Wave audio file format has a terrible drawback : **it cannot be streamed**.
 The Wave file is considered not valid, until it is closed.
-During the construction of the Wave file, it is considered as corrupted because he Wave header is still not written.
+During the construction of the Wave file, it is considered as corrupted because the Wave header is still not written.

-Note the following limitations in current the Flutter Sound version :
+Note the following limitations in the current Flutter Sound version :
 - The stream is  `PCM-Integer Linear 16` with just one channel.
 Actually, Flutter Sound does not manipulate Raw PCM with floating point PCM data nor with more than one audio channel.
 - `FlutterSoundHelper duration()` does not work with Raw PCM file
 - `startRecorder()` does not return the record duration.